cheesecoded/Hello-World/README.md

 # Hello-World
-Brand new to this weird world
+Brand new to this weird amazing world!